Piggyback Plant (Tolmiea menziesii) Indoor Care, Propagation, Problems and Remedies

 Repot Piggyback Plant during the growing season only when the plant has become pot-bound.
 Use a pot one size larger than the current one.

-Ensure that the pot has a drainage hole inorder to prevent the soil from getting soggy as it can lead in root-rot disease and eventual death of the plant.
-Check out these Ceramic Plant Pots with Drainage Holes and Saucer on Amazon.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead in root-rot.
+Tolmiea menziesii is perfect in a hanging basket where the the stems can cascade downwards beautifully.
+Take a look at these hanging planters with macrame hangers on Amazon.

 Pruning

 Pruning Piggyback Plant involves regular removal of dead foliage to maintain the plant neat and tidy.
-To encourage a bushy, compact growth, regularly pinch of the growing tips.
+To encourage a bushy, compact growth, regularly pinch off the growing tips.

 Propagation